nomanaa/nomanaa.github.io/index.md

 ## Personal Projects

-* Developed an e-commerce android app for a local Business
+* Developed an e-commerce android app for a local business
 * Developed the[ _SpaceInvader_](https://sayeedkhannabil.github.io/SpaceInvader/) game on Unity
 * Built personal website using HTML, JavaScript and CSS

 ## Achievements

 * Deans honours list
-* International Student undergraduate Scholarship
+* International student undergraduate Scholarship

 ## Volunteering Experience

-* Peer mentor for a new International Student
+* Served as a Peer Mentor for a new International Student
 * Volunteered in UM Open House